 I write poems.
-They appear in print and online journals.
+They appear online and in print journals like this stack here.

 Some of my poems have been contest finalists.
-Others haven’t.
-All of them, at some point or other, have added to that deep line between my eyebrows.
+All of them, at some point have added to that deep line between my eyebrows.
 I guess I’m happy in person, but serious in print.

-Here are two poems you can read online:
+Here are a few poems you can read online:

 “Grandmothers’ Lemon Bread” found a home at Split This Rock: Poems that Speak Out Against Violence and for Embrace.
-It was part of a collection that was printed out and sent to the NRA and members of Congress who represent states most affected by gun violence.
+It was part of a printed and bound collection sent to the NRA and members of Congress who represent states most affected by gun violence.
 (You have to scroll down an inch or two until you see “Grandmother’s Lemon Bread” by Catherine Keefe.)

-My poems have also been selected for anthologies like Forgotten Women: A Tribute in Poetry, (Grayson Press); Best of the 30/30 Project, (Tupelo Press); and the forthcoming Collateral Damage (Glass Lyre Press), a benefit anthology that will “highlight children caught in the crossfire of war and political strife, adult ambition and greed.
+My poems have also been selected for anthologies like Forgotten Women: A Tribute in Poetry, (Grayson Press); Best of the 30/30 Project, (Tupelo Press); and Collateral Damage (Glass Lyre Press), a benefit anthology that will “highlight children caught in the crossfire of war and political strife, adult ambition and greed.
 It will also address the transformative power of love and care.”
-Three guesses which section of the anthology my poem fits into.

-I earned my MFA in Creative Writing and an MA in English Literature from Chapman University.
-When I graduated, the university gave me a plaque calling me the “Outstanding Dual Degree Student” probably because I was the oldest grad student they’d ever seen.
-To learn more, I moved to Port Townsend, Washington for a while and read poetry manuscripts for Copper Canyon Press and went on to be a poetry editor for Narrative Magazine until I started my own journal, dirtcakes.
+I earned my Master of Fine Arts in Creative Writing and a Master of Arts in English Literature from Chapman University.
+When I graduated, the university gave me a plaque calling me the “Outstanding Dual Degree Student.”
+To learn more about poetry publishing, I moved to Port Townsend, Washington for a while and read poetry manuscripts for Copper Canyon Press, then went on to be a poetry editor for Narrative Magazine until I started my own journal, dirtcakes.